knottwill/Magic-UnEraser/README.md

 ## Description

-In this project we train a diffusion model to generate handwritten digits by reversing the custom 'Eraser' image degradation process.
+In this project we train a cold diffusion model to generate handwritten digits by reversing the custom 'Eraser' image degradation process.
 As a baseline, we also train two denoising diffusion probabilistic models (DDPM - standard diffusion).

 <details open>
 <summary><b>Toggle Degradation/Reconstruction</b></summary>